Wurmie/rshell/README.md

 ``$bin/ls``

 For ls, you need to add ls after bin/ls. ex: bin/ls ls (flags here)

+You might need to go into edit mode.
+I backspaced alot.
 ##Prerequisites
 Need to run the program: